Last updated: ET

 General information for travellers with dual citizenship

-French customs authorities may enforce strict regulations for Martinique concerning the temporary import or export of items such as firearms, medications and animals.
-Contact the Embassy of France to Canada in Ottawa or a French consulate for specific information regarding customs requirements.
+French customs authorities may enforce strict regulations in Martinique concerning the temporary import or export of items such as firearms, medications and animals.

-If you are interested in purchasing property or making other investments in Martinique, seek legal advice from appropriate professionals in Canada and in this country before making commitments.
-Disputes arising from such activities could be prolonged and costly to resolve.
+If you plan on buying property, or making other investments in Martinique, seek legal advice in Canada and in Martinique.
+Do so before making commitments.
+Related disputes could take time and be costly to resolve.

 Natural disasters and climate

 Hurricanes usually occur from mid-May to the end of November.
 During this period, even small tropical storms can quickly develop into major hurricanes.